-Research Areas: Labor Market; Inequality; Organizational Behavior; Job Quality; Islamophobia
+Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 This project investigates the Muslim penalty in both access to employment and job quality, and offers a path forward by advocating for a reimagining of DEI frameworks—one that meaningfully integrates religion as a core axis of analysis, policy, and institutional change.